ConsumerDataStandardsAustralia/standards/slate/source/includes/security/_cors.md

 ## CORS
-Cross-origin resource sharing (CORS) protections must be disabled (ie. `Access-Control-Allow-Origin` set to "*") for the following end points:
+Cross-origin resource sharing (CORS) protections must be disabled (ie. `Access-Control-Allow-Origin` set to "*") for all unauthenticated end points unless specifically stated otherwise in these standards or in a normative reference.

-- Get Status
-- Get Outages
-- Get Products
-- Get Product Detail